ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/pouriam23/DoS-via-cache-poisoning-by-forcing-SPA-mode-CVE-2025-43864-](https://github.com/pouriam23/DoS-via-cache-poisoning-by-forcing-SPA-mode-CVE-2025-43864-) :  ![starts](https://img.shields.io/github/stars/pouriam23/DoS-via-cache-poisoning-by-forcing-SPA-mode-CVE-2025-43864-.svg) ![forks](https://img.shields.io/github/forks/pouriam23/DoS-via-cache-poisoning-by-forcing-SPA-mode-CVE-2025-43864-.svg)

 ## CVE-2025-43300
  An out-of-bounds write issue was addressed with improved bounds checking.
-This issue is fixed in macOS Sonoma 14.7.8, macOS Ventura 13.7.8, iPadOS 17.7.10, macOS Sequoia 15.6.1, iOS 18.6.2 and iPadOS 18.6.2.
+This issue is fixed in iOS 15.8.5 and iPadOS 15.8.5, iOS 16.7.12 and iPadOS 16.7.12.
 Processing a malicious image file may result in memory corruption.
 Apple is aware of a report that this issue may have been exploited in an extremely sophisticated attack against specific targeted individuals.